Governors

 The Resources Committee:

-The Resources Committee comprises of Jagjeet Padam, Bill McLoughlin, Jackie Whitehouse and Pippa Somervell.
-The committee provides guidance to the governing body and Headteacher on all matters relating to finance as outlined in the School’s Financial Regulations & Standing Orders.
+The Resources Committee provides guidance to the governing body and Headteacher on all matters relating to finance as outlined in the School’s Financial Regulations & Standing Orders.
 These will include:

 Finance: